ChiragJRana/Facemask-violation-and-Alert-System/Readme.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install and make your application work.

 ```bash
 pip install -r requirements.txt